-where L1, L2, etc. are the individual losses as a percentage of input power.
+where L1, L2, etc., are the individual losses as a percentage of input power.

-Although all dissipative elements in the circuit produce losses, four main sources usually account for most of the losses in LTC3889 circuits: 1) IC V{IN} current, 2) DRV{CC} regulator current, 3) I2R losses, 4) Topside MOSFET transition losses.
+Although all dissipative elements in the circuit produce losses, five main sources usually account for most of the losses in LTC7880 circuits: 1) IC V{BIAS} current, 2) DRV{CC} regulator current, 3) I2R losses, 4) bottom MOSFET transition losses, 5) body diode conduction losses.

-- 1. The V{IN} current is the DC supply current given in the Electrical Characteristics table, which excludes MOSFET driver and control currents.
-Supplying the DRV{CC} current from the EXTV{CC} pin with an external supply will reduce the V{IN} current required to a minimum. - 2.
+- 1. The V{BIAS} current is the DC supply current given in the Electrical Characteristics table, which excludes MOSFET driver and control currents.
+V{BIAS} current typically results in a small (<0.1%) loss. - 2.
 DRV{CC} current is the sum of the MOSFET driver and control currents.
 The MOSFET driver current results from switching the gate capacitance of the power MOSFETs.
-Each time a MOSFET gate is switched from low to high to low again, a packet of charge dQ moves from DRV{CC} to ground.
+Each time a MOSFET gate is switched from low to high to low again, a packet of charge, dQ, moves from DRV{CC} to ground.
 The resulting dQ/dt is a current out of DRV{CC} that is typically much larger than the control circuit current.
-In continuous mode, I{GATECHG} = $f(Q_T + Q_B)$, where Q_T and Q_B are the gate charges of the topside and bottom side MOSFETs.
+In continuous mode, I{GATECHG} = f(QT + QB), where QT and QB are the gate charges of the topside and bottom side MOSFETs. - 3.
+DC I2R losses.
+These arise from the resistances of the MOSFETs, sensing resistor, inductor and PC board traces and cause the efficiency to drop at high output currents - 4.
+Transition losses apply only to the bottom MOSFET(s), and become significant only when operating at low input voltages.
+Transition losses can be estimated from: